IGPenguin/mobile-toolkit/README.md

 ### 🗑 auninstall
 * `auninstall` Uninstall third-party app, choose from the list
 * `auninstall com.dummy.package.name.app` pass package name as argument
-* `auninstall -w` Uninstall all-third party packages
+* `auninstall -w` Uninstall all third-party packages
 	* Skips some essential apps, edit IGNORED_PACKAGES in this script to customize the list to your needs

 <div id='section-id-146'/>